yunapahk/intro_to_state_react/README.md

 Now that our initial value is been assigned to the `count` variable let's update the JSX to use that value instead of a current hard coded value of 0.

-Of course, as has been stated several times already, JSX requires that all JavaScript be surrounded in curly braces.
+As stated before, JSX requires that all JavaScript be surrounded in curly braces.

 ```js